 Get the Right Gearbox for Your Application

 Looking for the most cost-effective gearbox that will meet the unique needs of your application?
+Whether you need a small motor gearbox, precision gearbox, or one of the many different types of gearboxes, we can help you find the right one.
 Contact us today or reach out to our dedicated team of experts at 913-677-3151 to see if a JIE Drive gearbox is right for your business.

 For additional drive solutions, visit ShopIBT to purchase motors, inverters, sensors, and more directly!